molepigeon/think-2406-lab/3_logging/provision_an_instance_of_ibm_log_analysis_with_log/step_1_grant_permissions_in_the_ibm_cloud.md

-## Step 1: Grant permissions in the IBM Cloud {#step-1-grant-permissions-in-the-ibm-cloud}
+## Step 1: Grant permissions to your user ID in the IBM Cloud to work with the IBM Log Analysis with LogDNA service{#step-1-grant-permissions-in-the-ibm-cloud}

 **Note:** This step must be completed by the account owner or an administrator of the IBM Log Analysis with LogDNA service on the IBM Cloud in your account.